Controlled-access highway: Brazil

-Brazil's first freeway, the Rodovia Anhanguera in São Paulo state, was completed in 1953 as an upgrade of the earlier undivided highway.
+Brazil's first expressway, the Rodovia Anhanguera in São Paulo state, was completed in 1953 as an upgrade of the earlier undivided highway.
 That same year, construction of the second highway, Rodovia Anchieta, between São Paulo and the Atlantic coast, began.
-Freeway construction, most of them upgrades of older undivided highways, quickened in the following decades.
-The current Class 0 freeways include: Rodovia dos Bandeirantes, Rodovia dos Imigrantes, Rodovia Castelo Branco, Rodovia Ayrton Senna/Carvalho Pinto, Rodovia Osvaldo Aranha (also known as "Free-way") and São Paulo's Metropolitan Beltway Rodoanel Mário Covas – all modern, post-1970s highways meeting modern European standards.
+Expressway construction, most of them upgrades of older undivided highways, quickened in the following decades.
+The current Class 0 expressways include: Rodovia dos Bandeirantes, Rodovia dos Imigrantes, Rodovia Castelo Branco, Rodovia Ayrton Senna/Carvalho Pinto, Rodovia Osvaldo Aranha (also known as "Free-way") and São Paulo's Metropolitan Beltway Rodoanel Mário Covas – all modern, post-1970s highways meeting modern European standards.
 Other stretches of highway such as the under-construction south BR-101 and Rodovia Régis Bittencourt are of older design standards.

 British overseas territories

 A number of the United Kingdom's overseas territories have controlled-access highways, including the Turks and Caicos Islands and Cayman Islands.

 Canada

 Canada has no current national system for controlled-access highways.
 All controlled-access freeways, including sections that form part of the Trans-Canada Highway, are under provincial jurisdiction, and have no numeric continuation across provincial boundaries.
 The largest networks in the country are in Ontario (400-series highways) and Quebec (Autoroutes).
 Speed limits are not federally set, since provincial governments set speed limits for their respective regions.
 These roads are influenced by, and have influenced, US standards, but have design innovations and differences.
 The total length of dual-carriageways with controlled access in Canada is 6,350 km, of which 564 km are in British Columbia, 642 km in Alberta, 59 km in Saskatchewan, 2,135 km in Ontario, 1,941 km in Quebec, and 1,000 km in the Maritimes.